marshallshen/security_architecture_and_engineering/construction_vs_destruction.md

 * Unlike architects, someone is trying to break the structure.
 * Some practice: build "tiger team": hire `white-hat` hackers to attack the system.

+> If we perceive our role aright, we then see more clearly the proper criterion for success: a toolmaker succeeds as, and only as, the users of his tools succeed with his aid.
+However shining the blade, however jeweled the hilt, however perfect the heft, a sword is tested only by cutting.
+The blacksmith is successful whose clients die of old age.

+> The Mythical Man-Month

+> Frederick P Brooks, Jr.

 ## Hire tiger team
 ### Problems of tiger teams
 > Imagine a tigner team is hired to assess systems of governments..